dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 }
 ```

+**Alternative Solution**: If you are also providing a library to your users, in addition to a source generator, simply have that library include the
+attribute definition.

 ### Additional file transformation

 **User scenario:** As a generator author I want to be able to transform an external non-C# file into an equivalent C# representation.